fig/simple_budget/videos/script.md

 Then I am going to run the test... that works... now I am going to commit the changes.

 ok... let's DRY up the code a bit to make it a little more readable

+first, the screen clearing routine is exactly the same at the top and bottom... lets turn that into a single method... it is a bit longer, but I want it to be absolutely explicit what I am doing...
+I am also going to move the top clear_the_screen down with the other executable statements

+now I am going to manually test it... it works so I will now commit